zk475811/AWS_StudyGuide/README.md

 3. **Spot** - enable you to bid whatever price you want for instance capacity
   * flexible start and end times
   * only feasible at very low compute prices
+  * if you terminate the instance you pay for the hour
+  * if aws terminates the instance because price gone above bid, free
 4. **Dedicated Host** - get a physical EC2 server for you to use, no multi-tenant
   * good for license issues
   * can be on demand or reserved